Resume for Carpenter

 - Include any educational background that is related to carpentry.
 Mention the institution and the year of completion.

-- Note any relevant certificates or training programs you have completed.
+- Note any relevant certificates or training courses completed.

-Resume for Carpenter in Sale
+Resume for Carpenter Sale

 1. Personal Information